An Official Website of the Commonwealth of Kentucky

 Hunters usually fare better if they spend some time exploring the area(s) they will hunt before hunting season.

 Depending on when and where you’re hunting, there may be restrictions on the sex available for harvest.
-Be sure to check the regulations.
+Be sure to check the bag limits below.

 If you don’t have a place to hunt or want to try a different place, Kentucky has over 1.5 Million acres of public hunting lands.
 Maps are available for these areas.
 It is vital that you are aware of public lands regulations for the area you will hunt on.
 Some public lands have “quota” hunts, which involve an application process for a limited number of hunter slots and hunting periods.
 Other public lands are open for some or all seasons within the hunting regulations for the prevailing county.